FaultyFunctions/Chatigami/README.md

 <h1 align="center">v0.1.0</h1>
 <p align="center">A visual node editor for stories.</p>

 Chatigami is a node-based narrative editor for [Chatterbox](https://github.com/JujuAdams/Chatterbox).
-It is currently a work in progress project very early in development.
+It is currently a work-in-progress project very early in development.

 # Roadmap
-Check out the current [GitKraken Board](https://app.gitkraken.com/glo/board/YQ_XjOhCCwARouFS) to see progress on the project.
+Check out the current [GitKraken Board](https://app.gitkraken.com/glo/board/YQ_XjOhCCwARouFS) to see progress on the project and upcoming features.

 # Running from source